Tomoka Inaba

 Tomoka Inaba (稲葉ともか, Inaba Tomoka) is a Japanese professional wrestler.
-She is signed to Professional Wrestling Just Tap Out, where she is one half of the JTO Girls Tag Team Champions in her second reign.
-She is also signed to World Wonder Ring Stardom, where she is a member of God's Eye.
-She is also well known for working with other independent promotions such as Sendai Girls' Pro Wrestling and Pro Wrestling Wave.
+She is signed to Professional Wrestling Just Tap Out.
+She also appears with JTO’s partners World Wonder Ring Stardom, where she is a member of God's Eye.
+She is well known for working with other independent promotions such as Sendai Girls' Pro Wrestling and Pro Wrestling Wave.

 Professional wrestling career

 Professional Wrestling Just Tap Out (2019–present)

 Inaba made her professional wrestling debut in Professional Wrestling Just Tap Out (often known as JTO) as one of Taka Michinoku's trainees on July 8, 2019, by teaming up with Giulia and Kaori Yoneyama and defeating Saori Anou, Rhythm and Koharu Hinata as a result of a six-man tag team match.
 At CMLL Lady's Ring, an event promoted by JTO in partnership with Consejo Mundial de Lucha Libre on September 17, 2019, Inaba teamed up with Mima Shimoda to defeat Maika and Sonya.